 This Schedule 8 applies where the Core Network Practices intend to collaboratively deliver vaccinations.

 [Suggested wording is set out below.
 If Core Network Practices intend to accept and tailor the wording below, or if new wording is proposed, Core Network Practices should consider the Guidance Notes.
-Where a subcontracting or agency arrangement is needed, this Schedule 8 will need a greater amount of amendment to ensure relevant obligations are flowed down to the relevant Core Network Practice and/or its employees]
+Where a subcontracting or agency arrangement is needed, this Schedule 8 will need a greater amount of amendment to ensure relevant obligations are flowed down to the relevant Core Network Practice and/or its employees.]

 A Core Network Practice may collaborate with other Core Network Practices in the following ways: